Planet Single: Ania and Tomek

-Ania, a single 27 year old elementary school music teacher, goes on an online date.
+Ania, a single 27-year-old elementary school music teacher, goes on an online date.
 When her date, "Ant_Man", does not show up, a successful TV-host and puppeteer Tomek notices her.
 As he is very popular with women, he believes her to be an easy game.
 He preys on Ania's unsuccessful situation in order to convince her to sleep with him.
 Ania, however, is not impressed by his brusqueness and tells him she expects knightly behaviour from any suitor.

-In the next TV-show episode Tomek presents a puppet, "Hania", closely resembling Ania and makes fun of "Hania's" character and behavior.
+In the next TV-show episode, Tomek presents a puppet, "Hania", closely resembling Ania and makes fun of "Hania's" character and behavior.
 Following the strong reactions to the episode, the show is scheduled to air on primetime.
-This causes that Marcel, the show's producer and Tomek's long-time friend, is replaced.
+This causes the replacement of Marcel, the show's producer and Tomek's long-time friend.

 Tomek needs more "Hania's" stories to present, so he finds Ania and strikes a deal with her: she is to go on online dates and provide Tomek with ideas for his show.
-In exchange he will buy a new piano for Ania's school.
+In exchange, he will buy a new piano for Ania's school.
 Ania uses a dating app "Planet Single" to find dates and reports back to Tomek.
 The sketches based on Ania's dates are a success.
 She is contacted by another user, "Bitter-Sweet", and they have a friendly chat.
 Ania wants to meet him but "Bitter-Sweet" refuses and says that he only wants to chat for now.
 Ania's estranged mother dislikes Ania's online dating.

 "Ant_Man", whose real name is Antonio, suddenly asks for a second chance.
 Ania goes on a date with Antonio and likes him.
 Antonio explains, that he's been a widower for the past few months and that he missed the previous date because of his daughter.
 Ania tells Tomek about Antonio.
 Tomek, who has been slowly falling in love with Ania, thinks that Antonio is just manipulating Ania as Antonio's story seems far-fetched.